bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_4/tutorial_4.md

 You can write this as an iterative or non-iterative recursion.

-***
+* * *

 ## Getting Credit for Your Work
-If you're in class, make sure to submit the Google Form with the secret word and your group number; you don't need to submit a `rkt` file.
+If you're in class make sure to check-in with your PM with your name and NetID.
+You don't need to submit a `rkt` file.
+Your attendance will be posted on Canvas by around 5pm today.

 If you're submitting remotely, you MUST submit your completed tutorial to Canvas and it will be graded for completion.

+Before turning your assignment in, **run the file one last time** to make sure that it runs properly and doesn’t generate any exceptions, and all the tests pass.

+Then, make sure to read the [Autograder Guide](https://canvas.northwestern.edu/courses/178849/pages/whats-an-autograder) one last time.
+Not only is it a useful check of your work, but it will also tell you which file you should submit.

+> Note: Sadly, there's no advanced tutorial today.
+We'll resume working on our interpreter next week!